footystakepool/fspmm/_pages/home.md

     - label: "ClickMe"
       url: "www.bbc.co.uk"
 excerpt: "Welcome to the best stakepool in the world!"
+intro:
+  - excerpt: 'This is some text above the main feature row that you see below.....'
 feature_row:
   - image_path: /assets/images/coffee.jpg
     alt: "placeholder image 1"